Planned industrial action at GOSH

 Industrial action that may impact GOSH

-We have been notified by the British Medical Association (BMA) that its consultant and junior doctor members will be taking part in industrial action from 7am on Monday 2 October until 7am on Thursday 5 October.
+We have been notified by the British Medical Association (BMA) that its junior doctor members will be taking part in industrial action from 7am on Thursday 27 June to 7am on Tuesday 2 July.

 What does this mean for appointments?